 - Provide transitional transportation.
 Get practical; if parents aren’t bringing graduating preteens to youth group, kids will miss a key time to be woven into the fabric of the youth group.
 Partner with the youth group leader to arrange transportation for any kids whose parents just can’t work it out on their own.
 Make it easy: Think carpool!

 - Give parents a strong vision for youth group.
 Partner with your youth leader to motivate parents to make youth group a priority for their graduating preteens.
 Use mailings, emails, and meetings to share the vision.
 Tout benefits: Teens attending religious activities are 50 percent less likely to engage in at-risk behaviors.
 Plan bridging activities that celebrate and involve families in the children’s and youth ministries.
 Invite parents of youth group members to attend these events so they can initiate strong parent-to-parent relationships.

-Danelle Delgado, a youth and women’s ministry speaker, is a former middle school teacher and youth pastor from Loveland, Colorado.
+Danelle Delgado, an international speaker, is a former middle school teacher and youth pastor from Loveland, Colorado.